Ian729/NewsArchive/README.md

 * Earthquakes of similar intensity to the one that hit the island on Wednesday have caused large-scale death and destruction.
 * Han Dong, a member of Parliament who is accused of benefiting from the Chinese government’s help, testified at a public hearing on foreign interference.
 * Plus, President Biden talked to Xi Jinping.
-* President Biden aimed to keep relations stable in a call with Xi Jinping of China, but also raised concerns over Beijing’s activities around Taiwan, the South China Sea and Russia.
-* No memes or spontaneity to see here, people.
-Just the usual official pictures of Emperor Naruhito and his family.

 ![Asian](./asian.png)